VirtoCommerce/vc-docker/linux/readme.md

         `cd ./vc-docker/linux/`

-    - create a network for backend:
+    - create a network for the backend:

-        `docker network create virto` *on Linux may require root priveleges*
+        `docker network create virto` *may require root privileges on Linux*

-    - create a dev certificate for backend ([more details](https://learn.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-8.0))
+    - create a dev certificate for the backend ([more details](https://learn.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-8.0))

         .Net SDK should be installed to run commands: